SamuelHabtu/Anilytics/README.md

 ### Prerequisites

-Animatch is written in Python, and it requires the following dependencies to be installed on your system:
+Anilytics is written in Python, and it requires the following dependencies to be installed on your system:

 - NumPy
-- Pandas
-- TensorFlow
 - Scikit-Learn

 ## Installation